 Return File Service

-In the Retrieval configuration, the Return File service is configured using the following FGs:
+In the Retrieval configuration, the Return File service is configured using the following ASCs:

-Offline Data Delivery Production; and
+Offline Data Storage; and

-Data Delivery Transfer Services.
+Data Transfer Services.

-Figure 4-6 illustrates the FGs and specializations used in the Retrieval configuration of the Return File service.
+Figure 4-6 illustrates the ASCs and SCs used in the Retrieval configuration of the Return File service.

-Figure 4-6: FG Specializations Used in Return File Retrieval Configuration
+Figure 4-6: SCs Used in Return File Retrieval Configuration

 NOTE - There is some question as to whether the Data Delivery Transfer Services specialization should be the Cross Support File Transfer Service (aka Generic File Transfer Service) or a more service-specific specialization.
 The resolution of this question will depend on the detailed specification of the Return File service, which is still vague as of this date (June 2014).

-Table 4-5: FG Characteristics in Return File Retrieval Configuration
+Table 4-5: ASC Characteristics in Return File Retrieval Configuration